-The mid-term exam (March 15, TBC) will be based on the material that has been covered till the date of the mid-term exam.
+The mid-term exam (March 12) will be based on the material that has been covered before the mid-term exam.
 The exam will consist of questions which are a combination of multiple choice, true/false and essay type questions.
 The exam will be closed book.